CoGhent/CoGhent.github.io/properties&prefixes.markdown

   ?object cidoc:P102_has_title ?title.
 }
 ```
-Sometimes multiple properties need to be used to get to the value needed.
+Sometimes, due to a nested hierarchy in the published data, multiple properties, each time going further into the nested structure, need to be used to obtain a certain value.
+If multiple properties are needed, they are listed in the table below.

 *for example*